Mastercard Chargeback Time Limits: Understanding the Dates & Deadlines

 Condition | Timeframe |

-The actual date of delivery or service performance was unspecified. | Issuer must wait a minimum of 30—but no more than 120—calendar days after the transaction processing date to initiate a chargeback.
+The actual date of delivery or service performance was unspecified. | The issuer must wait a minimum of 30—but no more than 120—calendar days after the transaction processing date to initiate a chargeback.
 This 30-day waiting period may be waived if the merchant has gone out of business. |

-The date of delivery or service performance was specified, but has since passed. | The chargeback must be initiated no later than 120 calendar days after the transaction processing date (not the Central Site Business Date). |
+The date of delivery or service performance was specified but has since passed. | The chargeback must be initiated no later than 120 calendar days after the transaction processing date (not the Central Site Business Date). |

 Ongoing services were terminated. | The chargeback must be initiated no more than 120 calendar days following the date services ended (not to exceed 540 days of the original transaction processing date). |

-Prepaid gift cards for a merchant which has since gone out of business. | The chargeback must be initiated within 120 calendar days of the gift card’s expiration date.
+Prepaid gift cards for a merchant that has since gone out of business. | The chargeback must be initiated within 120 calendar days of the gift card’s expiration date.
 If the card has no expiration date, the chargeback must be initiated within 540 calendar days of the transaction processing date. |

 - The date on the credit documentation